tomaslibal/cppToolkit/README.md

 # In the toolkit

 "[Y]ou must read and write computer programs -- many of them...
-The programmer must seek both perfection of part and adequacy of collection" (Abelson, Sussman and Sussman, 1996, p. xiii).
+The programmer must seek both perfection of part and adequacy of collection...
+Since large programs grow from small ones, it is crucial that we develop an arsenal of standard program structures of whose correctness we have become sure--we call them idioms--and learn to combine them into larger structures using organizational techniques of proven value" (Abelson, Sussman and Sussman, 1996, p. xiii).

 ## Components